Jimmyl6413/sep10-freedom-project/blog/entry04.md

 ## [A-Frame](https://aframe.io/)
+#### Context
+A-frame is an open source web framework for building 3d animations and allowing people to make things more realistic.
+We are able to create reality expierences on a-frame by using html and css.
+A-frame can be used on all platforms and devices.
+### How I tinkered with A-frame
+I started by making a [practice html file](../tool/a-frame.html) for A-frame.
+I went to the **installation** page on A-frame and installed A-frame by using the CDN:```<script src="https://aframe.io/releases/1.5.0/aframe.min.js"></script>```.

 ## Engineering Design Process (EDP)
 I am working on step 4 of the Engineering Design Process where I will be learning how to use tools to help me with my Freedom Project.
 I will be using these tools to **create a prototype** for my Freedom project in step five.